cykod/Spriter/README.md

 Installing
 ----------

+Clone the repo, make sure you have node installed and then run:

+    npm install

 Until it's packaged up, run the following command from the repo's directory:

     npm link

+Or if you have node installed globally

+    sudo npm link

 To put the `spriter` script in your local bin directory.